surzerker/magnifier/README.md

 ## Installation

-Before running the Screen Magnifier App, you need to install the required Python libraries.
+Before running the Magnifier app, you need to install the required Python libraries.
 You can install these dependencies using the following command:

 ```bash
 pip install pillow mss